 Milton Keynes, MK11 4BA

 Safeguarding is everybody's business.
 IFtL MAT is committed to ensuring that all our children and young people are safe and feel safe.
 The right to be safe for any member of the IFtL community is non-negotiable and paramount.
 Safeguarding and child protection is crucial and we are fully committed to ensuring the welfare and safety of all our children and staff.
 IFtL and all the schools within the Trust must fully adhere to all safeguarding and child protection legislation, policy and procedures at all times and under any circumstances.

-Any concerns at a Trust level will be referred to IFtL safeguarding Leads Kim Kemp or Sarah Bennett (CEO) and to the relevant designated safeguarding officers within each school for concerns pertinent to children within the school.
+Any concerns at a Trust level will be referred to Victoria Blackmore IFtL Head of Safeguarding, Health, Children & Families or Sarah Bennett (CEO) and to the relevant designated safeguarding officers within each school for concerns pertinent to children within the school.
 IFtL fully adheres to all Safeguarding and child protection legislation and MKSCB requirements, including the Milton Keynes Whistleblowing Policy and procedures.

 Below you will find information and useful documents.
 If you have any queries please use the Contact us page.

-Across IFtL we all follow the trust-wide Child Protection and Safeguarding Policy and each school also has its own Child Protection and Safeguarding Policy specific to its contextual safeguarding information and to directly meet the needs of their community and Local Authority.
+Across IFtL we all follow the trust-wide Child Protection and Safeguarding Policy - the current version can be found on our policies page and each school also has its own Child Protection and Safeguarding Policy specific to its contextual safeguarding information and to directly meet the needs of their community and Local Authority.
 School-specific policies can be found on each school website.

 In line with legislation and requirements, all IFtL staff trust-wide, including all core and executive team staff, ITT staff, school staff, governors/trustees and volunteers are required to read and understand the importance of Keeping Children Safe in Education (KCSIE) - part one and annex A - document as a minimum requirement.